Skip to Main Content

 • Is the journal listed in Ulrichsweb Global Serials Directory?

-CSU library has a resource guide on Where to publish that may also be helpful and Open Access Publishing.
+CSU library has a resource guide on Where to publish and Open Access Publishing.

 What to consider when publishing your thesis